 The practice had clear policies and procedures in place for child protection and safeguarding vulnerable adults.
 This included contact details for the local authority safeguarding team, social services and other agencies, such as the Care Quality Commission.
-The principal dentist was the lead for safeguarding and all the staff we spoke with were aware of this.
-The lead demonstrated they had a good understanding of what they needed to do if they suspected potential abuse.
+One of the principal dentists and the practice manager were the leads for safeguarding and all the staff we spoke with were aware of this.
+The leads demonstrated they had a good understanding of what they needed to do if they suspected potential abuse.